Novavax, Inc. (NVAX) CEO Stan Erck on Q3 2020 Results - Earnings Call Transcript

 We recently decided to expand the trial to 15,000 participants, which we expect to have enrolled by the end of this month.
 We believe this increased enrollment is likely to expedite the overall assessment of safety and efficacy.
 Additionally up to 400 participants will also receive licensees of influenza vaccine as part of a co-administration subset.
 The U.K. trial protocol has a single primary endpoint, which is the first occurrence of PCR-confirmed symptomatic COVID-19.
 These data could serve as the basis for global licensure.
 The U.K. Phase 3 protocol is posted on our website at novavax.com/resources.

 And finally on the clinical front ,we recently announced our plans to begin a pivotal Phase 3 trial in the U.S. as well as in Mexico by the end of November.
 We are actively working with the FDA to initiate this trial supported by Operation Warp Speed.
-This trial is expected to enroll up to 30,000 participants with proportional representation among diverse populations most vulnerable to COVID-19 distributed across race and ethnicity age and those living with comorbidities.
+This trial is expected to enroll up to 30,000 participants with proportional representation among diverse populations most vulnerable to COVID-19 distributed across race and ethnicity, age and those living with comorbidities.
 Like the U.K. trial, the U.S. Phase 3 trial has a single primary endpoint, which will be the first occurrence of PCR-confirmed symptomatic COVID-19.

 While discussing U.S. development of our vaccine, I also want to mention that 2373 was recently granted Fast Track designation from the FDA, which we announced this morning in a press release.